What is CFRA Research?

 Despite the rapid growth of the ETF industry over the last decade, the supporting analytical tools have not evolved accordingly, with many professionals still limited to outdated style boxes or ranking methodologies.

-There is a growing base of ETF focused professionals who require specialized data and software to effectively monitor the ETF universe.
+There is a growing base of ETF focused professionals and wealth management firms who require specialized data and software to effectively monitor the ETF universe and deliver a superior user experience to their advisors and retail clients.

 Which geographic regions does FUNDynamix include?